-Indicator/Measure 2016 2017 2018 2019 2020 Material Variations/Comments Aquatic Facilities Utilisation Utilisation of aquatic facilities [Number of visits to aquatic facilities/ Municipal population] 2.56 0.80 0.94 10.58 8.90 The number of visits has been amended in 2018-2019 and 2019-2020 to reflect all visits to Eltham Leisure Centre, not just the aquatic component of the facility.
+Service/indicator/measure 2016 2017 2018 2019 2020 Material variations and comments Aquatic facilities Utilisation Utilisation of aquatic facilities [Number of visits to aquatic facilities/Municipal population] 2.56 0.80 0.94 10.58 8.90 The number of visits has been amended in 2018-2019 and 2019-2020 to reflect all visits to Eltham Leisure Centre, not just the aquatic component of the facility.
 This was due to an ongoing review of processes and calculations internally against the LGV indicator workbook requirements.
 COVID-19 restrictions from March to June 2020 saw the closure of the two aquatic facilities, resulting in the decreased figure for 2019-2020.
-Animal Management Health and safety Animal management prosecutions [Number of successful animal management prosecutions] 8.00 8.00 5.00 1.00 1.00 The one prosecution that took place was a result of a barking dog.
+Animal management Health and safety Animal management prosecutions [Number of successful animal management prosecutions] 8.00 8.00 5.00 1.00 1.00 The one prosecution that took place was a result of a barking dog.
 The annual results recorded are independent year on year, reflective of isolated incidents occurring within the shire.
+Food safety

-Food Safety Health and safety Critical and major non-compliance outcome notifications [Number of critical non-compliance outcome notifications and major non- compliance notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises] x100 100.00% 100.00% 95.24% 94.40% 98.68% All except one major non-compliant result was followed up in 2019.
+Service/indicator/measure 2016 2017 2018 2019 2020 Material variations and comments Health and safety Critical and major non-compliance outcome notifications [Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises followed up / Number of critical non-compliance outcome notifications and major non-compliance notifications about a food premises] x100 100.00% 100.00% 95.24% 94.40% 98.68% All except one major non- compliant result was followed up in 2019.
 The measure can vary depending on timing of the report and follow up at the beginning and end of the calendar year.

-Indicator/Measure 2016 2017 2018 2019 2020 Material Variations/Comments Governance Satisfaction Satisfaction with council decisions [Community satisfaction rating out of 100 with how council has performed in making decisions in the interest of the community] 64.20 57.00 63.00 64.50 66.70 Satisfaction with Council decisions improved slightly by 2.2 percentage points in 2019-2020, continuing the upward trend since 2016-17.
-Libraries Participation Active library members [Number of active library members/ Municipal population] x100 23.71% 25.94% 27.38% 30.17% 28.19% This figure has declined.
+Governance Satisfaction Satisfaction with council decisions [Community satisfaction rating out of 100 with how council has performed in making decisions in the interest of the community] Libraries 64.20 57.40 63.00 64.50 66.70 Satisfaction with Council decisions improved slightly by 2.2 percentage points in 2019- 2020, continuing the upward trend since 2016-17.
+Participation Active library members [Number of active library members/Municipal population] x100 23.71% 25.94% 27.38% 30.17% 28.19% This figure has declined.
 It has been impacted by the closure of all Nillumbik Shire Council branch libraries from 20 March to 30 June due to the COVID-19 pandemic.
-Maternal and Child Hea lth (MCH) Participation Participation in the MCH service [Number of children who attend the MCH service at least once (in the year)/Number of children enrolled in the MCH service] x100 72.88% 77.76% 78.76% 79.82% 81.95% The Maternal and Child Health service continues to provide a connected and responsive program to families with young children in Nillumbik.
-This demonstrates strong participation levels prior to the introduction of COVID-19 restrictions.
-Participation Participation in the MCH service by Aboriginal children [Number of Aboriginal children who attend the MCH service at least once (in the year]/Number of Aboriginal children enrolled in the MCH service] x100 75.76% 68.29% 78.95% 69.44% 76.32% The overall MCH enrolment of Aboriginal families and young children demonstrates a connection to and linkages with the MCH service in Nillumbik.
-An increase in the raw numbers of this client group accounts for what otherwise appears to be a significant percentage increase from the previous year.
+Maternal and child health Participation Participation in the MCH service [Number of children who attend the MCH service at least once (in the year)/Number of children enrolled in the MCH service] x100 72.88% 77.76% 78.76% 79.82% 81.95% The Maternal and Child Health service continues to provide a connected and responsive program to families with young children in Nillumbik.
+This demonstrates strong participation levels prior to the